Find Grad Schools

 The states with the most job growth for Editor are Washington, Utah, and Nevada.
 Watch out if you plan on working in Alaska, Kentucky, or Wyoming.
 These states have the worst job growth for this type of profession.

-Editors make between $31,500 and $117,810 a year.
+The salary for Editors ranges between about $31,500 and $117,810 a year.

 undefined